-Travel costs for transportation, lodging and subsistence, and related items are allowable under the Secure Our Schools program with prior approval from the COPS Office.
+Travel costs for transportation, lodging and subsistence, and related items are allowable under the Safe Schools Initiative with prior approval from the COPS Office.
 Payment for allowable travel costs will be in accordance with 2 C.F.R.
 Part 225 (OMB Circular A-87, Cost Principles for State, Local, and Indian Tribal Governments), 2 C.F.R.
 Part 220 (OMB Circular A-21, Cost Principles for Educational Institutions), 2 C.F.R.
 Part 230 (OMB Circular A-122, Cost Principles for Non-Profit Organizations), and 48 C.F.R.
 Part 31.000, et seq.
 (FAR-31.2, Cost Principles for Commercial Organizations), as applicable.

-The COPS Secure Our Schools program will fund grant-related travel costs for the grantee agency or other (non-grantee) individuals to attend training and technical assistance conferences, seminars, or classes, or to visit a site specified in the original application.
-Allowable expenses for grant-related lodging, meals, and incidental expenses that were included in the application were approved by the COPS Office as part of your agency's Secure Our Schools award and final budget.
+The COPS Safe Schools Initiative will fund grant-related travel costs for the grantee agency or other (non-grantee) individuals to attend training and technical assistance conferences, seminars, or classes, or to visit a site specified in the original application.
+Allowable expenses for grant-related lodging, meals, and incidental expenses that were included in the application were approved by the COPS Office as part of your agency's Safe Schools Initiative award and final budget.
 For more information, please refer to Grant Condition #3, "Allowable Costs."

-Your agency should refer to your Final Funding Memorandum for a list of approved travel costs and use Secure Our Schools funds only for those approved travel costs incurred during the grant period.
+Your agency should refer to your Financial Clearance Memorandum for a list of approved travel costs and use Safe Schools Initiative funds only for those approved travel costs incurred during the grant period.
 In addition, your agency should keep timely and accurate records of all travel expenses.
-If at any time these costs change, you should immediately contact your COPS Grant Program Specialist to obtain a grant modification.
+If at any time these costs change, you should immediately contact your COPS Program Specialist to obtain a grant modification.